Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Data

 \subsection{Optical continuum light curves during the H$\beta$ BLR reverberation mapping observations from 1990$-$1996}

 The H$\beta$ BLR reverberation mapping observations for Mrk~590 were carried out by \cite{pet98b} in 1990$-$1996.
-The spectroscopic continuum light curves at $\lambda_{\text{rest}} = 5,100$~\AA\ ($\lambda_\text{obs} = 5,240-5,260$~\AA) presented in \cite{pet98b} were obtained with a $5''$-width slit and extracted through a $7''.6$ aperture (see website\footnote{The Ohio State AGN Spectroscopic Monitoring Project: \href{http://www.astronomy.ohio-state.edu/~peterson/AGN/}{http://www.astronomy.ohio-state.edu/~peterson/AGN/}.}).
+The spectroscopic continuum light curves at $\lambda_{\text{rest}} = 5100$~\AA\ ($\lambda_\text{obs} = 5,240-5,260$~\AA) presented in \cite{pet98b} are obtained with a $5''$-width slit and extracted through a $7''.6$ aperture.
+We directly use these spectroscopic continuum light curve data of Mrk~590 to examine the flux variation of Mrk~590 at the epoch of the BLR reverberation measurement.
+The light curve data were downloaded from the Ohio State AGN Spectroscopic Monitoring Project website.\footnote{\href{http://www.astronomy.ohio-state.edu/~peterson/AGN/}{http://www.astronomy.ohio-state.edu/~peterson/AGN/}}